loadmill/loadmill-docs/README.md

 ### Setup a recording
 Let's assume you're using Chrome to record your session.
 If you have any other browser with develper tools, the flow will be very similar.

-We start by entering the URL for the login page, `https://loadmill-test-blog.herokuapp.com/ghost/signin` in the address bar Start by opening the network tab:
+Start by opening the network tab:

 ![](/assets/net-tab.gif)